The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 If a situation arises when it is necessary to remove the inflamed nerve bundle, then pulpitis is treated with painkillers and root canal filling.

-The surgical method of treatment for periostitis is used quite often.
-This applies to a diseased tooth that needs to be removed, and soft tissues where pus is located.
+Surgical treatment for periostitis is used quite often.
+This applies to the diseased tooth that needs to be removed, and the soft tissues where the pus is located.

-If there are indications, then the doctors perform the removal of the problem tooth.
-To do this, an incision is made in the gums so that it is easy to remove the hard tissues of the tooth.
-This operation is performed with the elimination of pus.
-It is important to understand that the formation of pus leads to a deterioration in the patient's condition.
+If there are indications, doctors remove the problematic tooth.
+To do this, an incision is made in the gum so that the hard tissues of the tooth can be easily removed.
+This operation is performed to remove the pus.
+It is important to understand that the formation of pus leads to a deterioration in the patient’s condition.
 For this reason, timely cleansing is considered the best way to treat periostitis.

-If the first symptoms of periostitis occur, you should not delay the visit to the dentist.
-Also, you should not treat the tooth on your own with the help of folk remedies or taking antibiotics.
-The diagnosis in this case is very serious and it is problematic to cure this disease on our own.
-Although the pain can be eliminated with painkillers, the problem itself cannot be removed with medicine.
+When the first symptoms of periostitis occur, you should not delay your visit to the dentist.
+Also, you should not treat the tooth on your own using folk remedies or taking antibiotics.
+The diagnosis in this case is very serious and it is problematic to cure this disease yourself.
+Although the pain can be eliminated with painkillers, the problem itself cannot be eliminated with medicine.

-It is important to know that the dentist independently selects a method for treating periostitis, depending on what is its cause.
+It is important to know that the dentist independently selects the treatment method for periostitis depending on what is causing it.

-In the event that after the extraction of the tooth the cheek is swollen and sore, then at first it is better to apply ice to the sore cheek from the side of the extracted tooth for 10 minutes throughout the day.
+If after tooth extraction your cheek is swollen and hurts, then at first it is better to apply ice to the sore cheek from the side of the extracted tooth for 10 minutes throughout the day.

 Such manipulations will not only eliminate pain, but also remove swelling.

-In addition to rinsing with a solution of soda or infusions medicinal herbs, you can apply therapeutic compresses.
-You should start processing the oral cavity one day after tooth extraction.
+In addition to rinsing with soda solution or infusions medicinal herbs, you can use medicinal compresses.
+You should start treating the oral cavity one day after tooth extraction.

 Quite often in dentistry, Metrodent gel is used to relieve swelling and heal an open wound.

-If you wish, you can remove the tumor from the cheek using Fastum gel, Lioton gel and Dolobene gel.
-These medicines not only eliminate puffiness, but also remove toothache.
+If you want to remove the swelling from your cheek, you can use Fastum gel, Lyoton gel and Dolobene gel.
+These medications not only eliminate swelling, but also relieve toothache.

-It is important to consult a dentist at the first appearance of toothache.
-In addition, it is necessary to adhere to the recommendations of the dentist and not to self-treat with antibiotics.
+It is important to contact your dentist at the first appearance of tooth pain.
+In addition, it is necessary to adhere to the dentist’s recommendations and not carry out self-treatment using antibiotics.

 Useful video:

-What to do if you are worried about toothache and how it can be caused - possible causes and recipe efficient rinsing to relieve inflammation in the oral cavity:
+What to do if you are worried about toothache and what can cause it - possible causes and recipe effective rinsing to relieve inflammation in the oral cavity:

 Exacerbation of the inflammatory process in the tooth sometimes leads to swelling of the cheek.
-The symptom of swelling occurs due to inflammation of the periosteum, which in terms of dentistry is called periostitis.
+The symptom of swelling occurs due to inflammation of the periosteum, which in dental terms is called periostitis.

-It must be said that swelling indicates that the stage of inflammation is seriously running.
-If the cheek from the tooth is swollen, then most likely the patient ignored the long period when the tooth was destroyed by caries.
-Then the infection penetrated into the pulp chamber, where the nerve of the tooth is located, - pulpitis began.
-But even at this stage, the patient did not visit the dentist, but endured sharp pains teeth with painkillers.
-Then pathogenic bacteria penetrated deeper into the periodontal tissues that connect the root of the diseased tooth with alveolar processes jaws, and from there they have already reached the periosteum, causing periostitis.
+It must be said that swelling indicates that the stage of inflammation is seriously advanced.
+If the cheek is swollen from a tooth, then most likely the patient ignored the long period when the tooth was destroyed by caries.
+Then the infection penetrated into the pulp chamber, where the nerve of the tooth is located, and pulpitis began.
+But even at this stage the patient did not visit the dentist, but suffered sharp pains tooth with the help of painkillers.
+Then the pathogenic bacteria penetrated deeper into the periodontal tissues that connect the root of the diseased tooth with alveolar processes jaws, and from there they have already reached the periosteum, causing periostitis.

 Causes of periostitis

-In addition to neglected caries, cheek swelling due to a tooth can be triggered by other factors.
+In addition to advanced caries, swelling of the cheek due to a tooth can be caused by other factors.

-Periodontal disease can serve as a starting point for the penetration of infection into periodontal tissues.
-This diagnosis requires thorough examination and often long-term treatment.
+Periodontal disease can serve as a starting point for infection to penetrate periodontal tissue.
+With such a diagnosis it is necessary thorough examination and often long-term treatment.

 Reaction to poor-quality canal filling

-If depulpation is performed without modern diagnostic equipment, then the doctor may not completely clean the root canals.
+If depulpation is carried out without modern diagnostic equipment, the doctor may not completely clean the root canals.
 As a result, the remaining nerve tissue becomes inflamed and leads to such unpleasant complications as periostitis.

 Inflammatory reaction for tooth extraction

-Any tooth extraction is considered minor. surgical operation.
-After it remains open wound that can get infected.
-In this case, the inflammatory process in the tissues proceeds quickly and with complications in periodontal and periosteal tissues.
+Any tooth extraction is considered minor surgery.
+After him remains open wound which may become infected.
+In this case, the inflammatory process in the tissues occurs quickly and with complications in the periodontal tissue and periosteum.

 Cyst formation in periodontal tissues

-A tooth cyst can develop in a person over several years, and then at one point this process can move to the periosteal tissues.
-If the spread of the infection has gone so far, then the most likely is the removal of the diseased tooth, the cleansing of the altered tissues and the careful treatment of all tissues with antiseptic preparations.
+A tooth cyst can develop in a person over several years, and then at one point this process can spread to the periosteum tissue.
+If the spread of infection has gone so far, then the most likely option is to remove the diseased tooth, cleanse the affected tissues, and thoroughly treat all tissues with antiseptic drugs.

-As a result open fracture jaw pathogens can penetrate the tissues near the tooth, both soft and bony.
+As a result open fracture In the jaw, pathogenic microorganisms can penetrate into the tissues near the tooth, both soft and bone.

-In rare cases, the infection enters the periosteum through blood vessels or through inflamed tissues of the lymph nodes, such as tonsillitis.
+In rare cases, the infection enters the periosteum through blood vessels or through inflamed tissue in the lymph nodes, such as with tonsillitis.

-An indirect factor in the occurrence of periostitis may be concomitant diseases, decreased immunity, tonsillitis, acute respiratory infections, stress, etc. By the time the tooth hurts and the cheek swells, there is probably an accumulation of pus in the periodontal tissues.
-This process is quite dangerous for the body, since it can be accompanied by symptoms of acute inflammation:
+An indirect factor in the occurrence of periostitis may be concomitant diseases, decreased immunity, sore throat, acute respiratory infections, stress, etc. By the time a tooth hurts and a cheek swells, there is probably an accumulation of pus in the periodontal tissues.
+This process is quite dangerous for the body, as it can be accompanied by symptoms of acute inflammation:

-• headaches, local pains in the area of inflamed tissues;
+• headaches, local pain in the area of inflamed tissue;

-• the formation of a purulent fistula with access to the oral cavity or through soft tissues cheeks;
+• formation of a purulent fistula with access to the oral cavity or through soft fabrics cheeks;

 • increased pain symptoms at night or when trying to chew.

 If caries can be ignored, then with periostitis, patients simply “fly” to the dentist for help.
-The course of the disease can be so acute that there is no way to endure it.
-The specialists of the LeaderStom clinic network have extensive experience in the treatment of periostitis.
-With such a diagnosis, therapy is required not only for the tooth itself, but for the whole body.
-Therefore, be prepared to follow all the prescriptions of doctors, take antibacterial drugs and do regular mouth rinses every half an hour.
+The course of the disease can be so acute that there is no way to tolerate it.
+The specialists of the LeaderStom network of clinics have extensive experience in treating periostitis.
+With such a diagnosis, therapy is required not only for the tooth itself, but also for the entire body.
+Therefore, be prepared to follow all doctor’s orders, take antibacterial drugs and rinse your mouth regularly every half hour.

-• If the cheek is swollen and the tooth hurts, warm compresses and bandages should not be applied to the face, as the heat contributes to even more inflammation of the dental tissues and can cause complications.
+• If your cheek is swollen and your tooth hurts, you should not apply warm compresses or bandages to your face, as heat promotes even greater inflammation of the dental tissues and can cause complications.

-• Apply a cold compress to the affected side of the face.
+• A cold compress should be applied to the affected side of the face.

-• Rinse your mouth several times with infusion of chamomile, sage, St. John's wort.
+• Rinse your mouth several times with infusion of chamomile, sage, and St. John's wort.

-• It is strictly forbidden to take anti-inflammatory drugs and antibiotics without a diagnosis of periostitis and a doctor's prescription.
+• It is strictly prohibited to take anti-inflammatory drugs and antibiotics without a diagnosis of “periostitis” and a doctor’s prescription.

-After clarification of the general clinical picture and the diagnosis of "periostitis without purulent infection” Comprehensive treatment is carried out:
+After clarifying the general clinical picture and making a diagnosis of “periostitis without purulent infection” complex treatment is carried out:

 • complete rest and gentle treatment for a swollen tooth;